wangleon/gamse/docs/manual.foces.rst

     instrument = FOCES
     rawdata    = /data/foces/rawdata/2018/0718

-In this case, the soft link to the data path is not necessary any more.
+In this case, the soft link to the data path is not necessary anymore.

 The ``data`` section in the configuration file accepts the following entries: